All Collections

 The button will be posted on our spreadsheet.
 Let's add the function to it:

-We want to assign it to the function that we took note of above to it:
+We want to assign it to the function that we took note of above to it, make sure to write the exact main function name of the script here sendAll.
+Click OK.

 And that's it!

 Let's test our app.
-Once you click on the newly created button, it should go through your list and columns until it reaches the end and send texts.
+Once you click on the newly created Send All button, it will go through your list and columns until it reaches the end and send texts.
 It will also update the status column and inform you if the messages were delivered or not!
 Here's my example below:

 Step 3 : Next Steps